Mine shell: Post-war use

-After the defeat of Germany in World War II, several countries started using mine shells for their own post-war aircraft and anti-aircraft armament, for example the "high-explosive" shells of Britain's ADEN cannon and the French DEFA 540 were effectively clones of German wartime equivalents.
+After the defeat of Germany in World War II, several countries started using mine shells for their own post-war aircraft and anti-aircraft armament; for example the "high-explosive" shells of Britain's ADEN cannon and the French DEFA 540 were effectively clones of German wartime equivalents.
 The guns themselves were developments of the German Mauser MK 213.

-British 30 mm ADEN cannon, a further developed copy of the German Mauser MG 213, was specifically developed to fire mine shells.
+British 30 mm ADEN cannon, developed from the German Mauser MG 213 to fire mine shells.